inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/205-map-projection-basics.rst

 To solve this, we’ll use a Projected Coordinate System (PCS) instead.
 A PCS projects or converts the data in a way that makes allowance for the scale change and corrects it.
-Therefore, to keep the scale constant, we should reproject our data to use a PCS.
+Therefore, to keep the scale constant, we should re-project our data to use a PCS.

 .. note:: Projection is the act of taking coordinates on a sphere (like the